AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 >[!NOTE]
 >
->As a Managed Services user, configuration of the bounce mailbox is performed by Adobe.
+>As a Managed Cloud Services user, configuration of the bounce mailbox is performed by Adobe.

 ## Bounce mail qualification {#bounce-mail-qualification}